tdk-invn-oss/motion.arduino.ICM42670P/README.md

 **int begin()**

-Initializes all the required parameter in order to communicate and use the ICM42670P.
+Initializes all the required parameters in order to communicate and use the ICM42670P.

 ```C++
 IMU.begin();